docpad-archive/documentation/Extending.md

 		# ...

 DocPad knows when to call the render event based on the documents extensions.
 For instance, the document `document.html.md.eco` will have two render events fire.
 The first render event will contain the `inExtension` as `eco`, and the `outExtension` as `md`.
-The second render event will contain the `inExtension` as `md`, and the `outExtension` as `eco`.
+The second render event will contain the `inExtension` as `md`, and the `outExtension` as `html`.
 This is why generally in our plugins we want to check the values of `inExtension` and `outExtension` to make sure our plugin is performing the correct render.

 ### Other types